0xhssn/0xhssn/README.md

 _A software (read: **Product**) engineer living one git-commit at a time._

 With over 5 years of experience, I specialize in building and deploying software solutions in AI (both LLM training and integrating agents), blockchain, and Web3.
 From designing secure backend systems to creating seamless user interfaces, I'm passionate about crafting high-quality software.
+Skilled in event-driven architecture, cloud infrastructure, and smart contract development, I thrive in collaborative environments and enjoy learning new technologies.

 Currently maintaining [jotai-transaction](https://github.com/jotaijs/jotai-transaction), a tiny library adding transaction support to Jotai state management - contributions welcome!